a-keyter/comp702project/README.md

 ## Technologies Used

-- Next.js 14.2.5 (with App Router)
+- Next.js 14.2.13 (with App Router)
 - React 18
-- TypeScript
+- TypeScript 5
-- Tailwind CSS
+- Tailwind CSS 3.4.1 (with Tailwind CSS Animate and Tailwind Merge)
-- Prisma (with PostgreSQL)
+- Prisma 5.17.0 (with PostgreSQL)
 - Clerk for authentication
-- LangChain for LLM integration
+- LangChain (core and OpenAI integration) for LLM implementation
-- Attempted use of Jest
+- React Hook Form for form management
+- Radix UI components (accordion, checkbox, dialog, dropdown, label, popover, select, slot, switch, tabs, toast)
+- Recharts for data visualization
-- Successful use of Cypress for testing
+- Cypress for end-to-end testing
+- Jest and Testing Library for unit testing (attempted use)
+- ESLint for linting
+- Date-fns for date management
+- Zod for schema validation
+- UUIDv4 for unique ID generation

 ## Prerequisites